 When choosing a new apartment home, there are a lot of factors to keep in mind—the location, your budget, the number of rooms, whether it is pet-friendly, and more.
+You also need to check Austin market trends to be aware of the current rental prices in the city.
 You may not think about or even know how to look for an apartment that is eco-friendly, but it can make all of the difference for your budget, your quality of life, and the planet.
 The following tips will help ensure your new apartment meets important environmental standards and isn’t just scraping by one co-buzzwords.

 Solar panels should be mandatory, and with today’s innovations, the long-term benefits far outweigh the cost.
 The panels can be installed on any parking garage or apartment roof to maximize exposure without taking up useable space.